necx-org/nodes/why-burnup/index.md

 ![Figure 1](../img/fuel_response_v_time.svg){:style="float:left;height:400px;"}

-Figure 1 shows a simple power history for a piece of nuclear fuel as a function of time.
+<p>Figure 1 shows a simple power history for a piece
+of nuclear fuel as a function of time.
 There are three different power levels including a period in which there is no power.
 During each of the periods of constant power, the burnup increases linearly, with a slope proportional to